 - 1. Retain existing values for the Cypress Offset (NP-P50 difference of 1.8 feet) and its derived Mesic Wetland Offset (HP50-P50 difference of 0.8 feet). - 2.
 Assessing both the Cypress Offset and Wetland Offset for the same waterbody is redundant and therefore unnecessary. - 3.
 When developing minimum levels for wetlands: - a) For wetlands that have reliable NP (or equivalent) and that demonstrate hydrologic behavior similar to that of the cypress wetlands from which the offset was derived, use the Cypress Offset. - b) For wetlands lacking reliable NP but which demonstrate hydrologic behavior similar to that of the cypress domes from which the offset derived, use the Mesic Wetland Offset. - 4.
 When developing minimum levels for lakes: - a) For lakes which demonstrate hydrologic behavior similar to or are positioned in hydrogeologic settings similar to that of the cypress wetlands from which the offset derived, use the Mesic Wetland Offset. - 5.
-A Xeric Wetland Offset should be developed for application to xeric lakes and wetlands.
+To mitigate the risk of misclassification, minimum levels status assessment should implement a weight-of-the-evidence approach that incorporates multiple lines of evidence and professional judgement. - 6.
+A Xeric Wetland Offset should be developed for application to xeric lakes and wetlands. - 7.
+Continue data collection and research efforts seeking to characterize lake and wetland health and hydrology, quantify similarities and differences between different types of waterbodies, and reduce misclassification.